sellmerfud/awakening/README.md

 you must enter the appropriate command to let the software know that this has occurred:

     add awakening - The game starts using the Awakeing expansion rules.
-                    The Bots uses the appropriate priorities for Awakening. add forever   - The Bots uses the appropriate priorities for Forever War.
+                    The Bots use the appropriate priorities for Awakening. add forever   - The Bots use the appropriate priorities for Forever War.

 ## License